noixido/noixido/README.md

 ## 🚀 About Me

-A short summary about me, I'm a graduate of bachelor's degree in informatics engineering at TEDC Bandung Polytechnic, Indonesia in 2023 with a Cum Laude GPA of 3.81.
-I have interest in Web Programming, especially Back-end and Fullstack Web Programming.
+A quick rundown 'bout me: I graduated with a Bachelor's in Informatics Engineering from TEDC Bandung Polytechnic, Indonesia, back in 2023, with a Cum Laude GPA of 3.81.
+I'm into Web Programming, especially Back-end and Fullstack stuff.

-Currently, i'm looking for a job as a Fullstack Web Programmer, if you can find me one or if you have one, please let me know 😁.
+Right now, I'm lookin' for a job as a Fullstack Web Developer.
+If ya know any openings or got one yourself, lemme know 😁.

 ## 🛠 Some of skills i have